-- Check that your child reads for 30 minutes every day or read with them. - Visit the Pollard Library and make sure your child has a book they can read.
-If you don't have a library card already, you can sign up online for an e-library card!
+- Check that your child reads for 30 minutes daily, or read with them. - Visit the Pollard Library and ensure your child has a book to read.
+If you do not already have a library card, you can sign up online for an e-library card!